jhallen/joes-sandbox/pcb/dash/readme.md

 ### Flat designs

-A single function block can be made of multiple sheets, so one way is to create a top-level sheet with a single functional block (create with .F) in it.
+A single functional block can be made of multiple sheets, so one way is to create a top-level sheet with a single functional block (create with .F) in it.
 Within the functional block symbol, place multiple "alphanumeric fields" containing the file names of the sub-sheets, each with their